Stanton-Brown/ComputerSim/README.md

-# ComputerSim
+# ComputerSim README

 Overview
 This project simulates a simple computer system, consisting of a Central Processing Unit (CPU) and Memory, with a focus on understanding inter-process communication (IPC) and various low-level concepts crucial for proper operating system functionality.
 These concepts include processor interaction with main memory, processor instruction behavior, registers, stack processing, procedure and system calls, interrupts, memory protection, and I/O. Developed as part of the CS 4348 Operating Systems course at the University of Texas at Dallas.

-Usage:
+## Usage:
 To run the program, execute the following command in the terminal:
 ./program_name input_file timer_value

 program_name: The name of the compiled program.
 input_file: The name of the file containing the program to be executed.
 timer_value: An integer specifying the timer constraint for interrupt handling.

-Implementation:
+## Implementation:

-CPU:
+### CPU:
     The CPU class encompasses functions for instruction execution, interrupt handling, and memory protection.
 The project follows an object-oriented approach to design the CPU and      Memory modules.

     Instruction Execution: